 IBRP has two roles in today’s Oil & Gas industry:

-In the DigiM I2S platform, the acquisition of images is returned to the client.
-DigiM can provide guidance on the best methods to use, but recognizes that the client often has more expertise on how to image their own samples.
+In the DigiM I2S platform, DigiM can help the clients to acquire images through DigiM services.
+DigiM can also work on the clients’ images directly, recognizing that the client has more knowledge and specific requirements on how to image their own samples.

-The machine learning (ML) based image processing tool does reduce the amount of pre-processing of the image that is required before segmentation steps.
+DigiM machine learning (ML) based image processing tool does reduce the amount of pre-processing of the image that is required before segmentation steps.
 Traditional image pre-processing of smoothing, filtering, edge enhancements are less important now as ML-based segmentation is much more robust and can overlook image defects.
-The ease in training the ML-segmentation tool allows the client real-time information on the quality of their segmentation setup.
-Multiple grain and pore types can be identified reliably with the result of capturing more what the users’ eyes observe in the images.
+The ease in training the ML-segmentation tool provides the client with real-time feedback on the quality of their segmentation training.
+Multiple grain and pore types can be identified reliably with one training session, following faithfully what the users’ eyes observe in the images.

 The I2S platform includes a suite of simulation modules that cover a range of petrophysical properties that include permeability, relative permeability, electrical and thermal conductivity, diffusivity, and mechanical properties.
 I2S made parameter traversal and batch processing extremely easy and user friendly, which encourages numerical experimentation on the importance of individual contributors to the simulation results.